3mmarYasser/ecommerce-api/README.md

 # Ecommerce API

 The Ecommerce API is a powerful tool for building and managing your online store's backend.
-It provides a set of endpoints that allow you to handle various aspects of your ecommerce platform, such as managing products, processing orders, and handling customer information.
+It provides a set of endpoints that allow you to handle various aspects of your ecommerce platform, such as managing products, categories, processing orders, and handling customer information.

 ## Getting Started